Samsung/tizen-docs/docs/application/dotnet/guides/machine-learning/pipeline.md

 Pipeline allows you to construct and execute a pipeline with multiple neural network models, multiple inputs and output nodes, multiple data processors, pre- and post-processors, and various data path manipulators.
 If the input is streamed data, Pipeline can simplify your application and improve its performance.

-The main features of Pipeline includes the following:
+The main features of Pipeline include the following:

 - Pipeline construction